jillesvangurp/geogeometry/README.md

   - create a **polygon from a point cloud**.
 An algorithm for a convex hull is included and another experimental one for a concave hull.
   - **translate a wgs84 coordinate** by x & y meters along the latitude and longitude
   - **rotate** a point around another point
+  - extension functions to convert to and from NATO UTM coordinates

 - GeoHashUtils class with methods that allow you to:
   - **encode and decode** geo hashes; this functionality has been adapted from the original Apache Lucene implementation of this class.